 Exception: Your parent(s) or guardian(s) can have your DL cancelled at any time while you are a minor.

 If you are stopped by a peace officer and cited for a traffic law violation, you sign a promise to appear in traffic court.
 When you go to court, you may plead guilty or not guilty, or you may forfeit (pay) the citation fine.
 Paying the fine is the same as a guilty plea.

 If you ignore the traffic ticket and do not keep your promise to appear in court, the failure to appear (FTA) goes on your driver record.
 Even a single FTA can cause DMV to suspend your DL.
 To end the suspension, you must clear all FTAs with the court, and pay a DL reissue fee of $55.

 Legislation effective June 27, 2017, no longer allows courts to notify DMV if you fail to pay a fine (FTP).
 Failing to pay a fine will no longer result in the suspension of your driver license.
 To get more information about the new law, visit DMV’s website at www.dmv.ca.gov.

 Each time you are convicted of a moving traffic law violation, the court notifies DMV and the conviction is placed on your DL record.
 Convictions reported by other states are also added to your driver record.

-Any person, while operating a motor vehicle, who willfully flees or attempts to evade a peace officer performing his or her duties is guilty of a misdemeanor punishable by imprisonment in a county jail for not more than 1 year (CVC §2800.1).
+Any person, while operating a motor vehicle, who willfully flees or attempts to evade a peace officer performing their duties is guilty of a misdemeanor punishable by imprisonment in a county jail for not more than 1 year (CVC §2800.1).

-If a person is convicted of causing serious bodily injury during the course of a police pursuit (CVC §2800.3(a)), he or she is subject to:
+If a person is convicted of causing serious bodily injury during the course of a police pursuit (CVC §2800.3(a)), they are subject to: